chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 	Plane Surface(1) = {1, 2};

 .. tip::
-	All the lines of code can be directly made with the GUI of gmsh with some clicks and keyboards shortcuts.
+	All the lines of code can be directly made with the GUI of gmsh with some clicks and keyboard shortcuts.

 .. _opencascade kernel: